drbinliang/BoVW_Action/BoVW_Action/readme.md

 * Feature Encoding: Vector Quantization, Hard assignment
 * Pooling and normalization: sum pooling, L1-norm
 * Classification: RBF-Kernel SVM
+* Other feature encoding, pooling and normalization methods will be added in the future

 #### CONTACT INFORMATION